raiden-network/workshop/README.md

 - A Kovan account and KETH.
 We've created a small tool that generates an account and sends KETH and tokens to it with just one simple command.
 Please see the [onboarding section](#on-boarding) below for instructions.
 - The Raiden client itself.
 Please see the [getting Raiden](#getting-raiden) section below.
   - If you're on Windows we recommend that you install Raiden for Windows Subsystem for Linux (WSL)
-- We will use [a gitter room](https://gitter.im/raiden-network/devcon4-workshop) for communicating addresses etc. during the workshop
+- We have created [a gitter room](https://gitter.im/raiden-network/eth-singapore-hackathon) that you can use for asking questions or find out where you can find us if you need help or want to discuss something face-to-face.

 ### On-boarding:
-We've created a simple script that generates an keystore / address and sends Kovan ETH and Devcon4TestTokens to the generated address.
+We've created a simple script that generates a keystore / address and sends Kovan ETH and ETHSingaporeTokens to the generated address.
 Follow these simple steps:

 #### macOS instructions
 - Download the onboarder [macOS binary](https://raiden-nightlies.ams3.digitaloceanspaces.com/onboarder-macOS.zip):